Skip to main content

 • Client errors (4xx): The error response is cached.
 Retrying with the same key returns the same error.
 You need to fix the issue and use a new key.

 • Server errors (5xx): The error response is not cached.
-You can safely retry with the same key, and the API will process the request again.
+The key is cleared and you can safely retry with the same key.

 An idempotency key represents a single intent.
 If a request fails with a 4xx error (such as an unverified domain or an exceeded quota), fix the underlying issue and then use a new key for your next attempt.